Get Access to Print and Digital for $23.99 per year.

 Lewis H. Lapham

-Lewis H. Lapham is editor emeritus at Harper’s Magazine.
-He served as editor from 1976 to 1981 and again from 1983 to 2006.
-His first Easy Chair columns were published in the early 1970s, and he wrote them with greater frequency in 1976.
-After first leaving the editorship, he took a break from the column, but picked up it again in 1984, retitling it Notebook and publishing it on a monthly basis until 2010.
-In 1995 Notebook won the National Magazine Award for exhibiting “an exhilarating point of view in an age of conformity,” and in 2002 it received the Thomas Paine Journalism Award.
-In 2007 he founded Lapham’s Quarterly, of which he is also editor, and was inducted into the American Society of Magazine Editors’ Hall of Fame.
+Lewis H. Lapham (1935–2024) served as editor of Harper’s Magazine from 1976 to 1981 and again from 1983 to 2006.
+His first Easy Chair columns were published in the early 1970s, and he wrote them with greater frequency beginning in 1976.
+After first leaving the editorship, he took a break from the column, but picked it up again in 1984, retitling it Notebook and publishing it on a monthly basis until 2010.
+Notebook won the National Magazine Award in 1995 for exhibiting “an exhilarating point of view in an age of conformity,” and in 2002 it received the Thomas Paine Journalism Award.
+In 2007, after his retirement from Harper’s, he founded Lapham’s Quarterly, which he also edited.
+He was inducted into the American Society of Magazine Editors’ Hall of Fame that same year.
+Lapham remained editor emeritus at Harper’s Magazine until his death in 2024.

-He has also written for Life, Commentary, the National Review, Elle, Forbes, The American Spectator, Golf Digest, Maclean's, the London Observer, and the New York Times, among other publications.
-He is the author of numerous books, including Waiting for the Barbarians (1997), Theater of War (2003), Gag Rule (2004), Pretensions to Empire (2006), and, most recently, Age of Folly (2016).
-He hosts the weekly Bloomberg podcast The World in Time.
-The New York Times has likened him to H. L. Mencken; Vanity Fair has suggested a strong resemblance to Mark Twain; and Tom Wolfe compared him to Michel de Montaigne.
+Lapham also wrote for Life, Commentary, National Review, Elle, Forbes, The American Spectator, Golf Digest, Maclean’s, the London Observer, and the New York Times, among other publications.
+Lapham’s numerous books include Waiting for the Barbarians (1997), Theater of War (2002), Gag Rule (2004), Pretensions to Empire (2006), and, most recently, Age of Folly (2016).
+He was also the host of the podcast The World in Time, first at Bloomberg and later at Lapham’s Quarterly.
+The New York Times likened him to H. L. Mencken; Vanity Fair suggested a strong resemblance to Mark Twain; and Tom Wolfe compared him to Michel de Montaigne.

 | View All Issues |